Murder of Lisa Rene: Trials and execution of Orlando Hall

 Holloway later appealed his sentence on the grounds that the actions of his co-defendants should not have been attributed to him as well.
 The court ruled against him, saying he had witnessed Lisa Rene, in his words, "praying for her life" while bound in the motel.
 They also pointed to Holloway loaning Orlando his car, knowing he was planning to murder Rene.
 Consequently, the court concluded that Rene's murder should have been foreseeable to Holloway, and he was responsible for "all reasonably foreseeable acts and omissions of others in furtherance of the jointly undertaken criminal activity."
 Holloway was released from prison on May 2, 2008.

 In 2019, Bruce Webster's death sentence was overturned after he was found to be intellectually disabled.
 He had nearly been executed in 2007, but his execution was halted over an injunction in lethal injection protocols.
+Hall exhausted his appeals on April 16, 2007, but an execution date was not set at the time for the same reasons.

-Orlando Hall was executed by lethal injection on November 19, 2020, at the United States Penitentiary in Terre Haute, Indiana, at the age of 49.
+After the federal government resumed executions under William Barr in 2020, Orlando Hall was executed by lethal injection on November 19, 2020, at the United States Penitentiary in Terre Haute, Indiana, at the age of 49.
 In his final moments, Orlando, who had converted to Islam while on death row, said a prayer before saying "I invite everyone to Islam.
 Thank you for giving me the opportunity for forgiveness.
 Thank everyone who's here, my family, my loved ones.
 Take care of yourselves.
 Tell my kids I love them."
-As Orlando spoke, his eyes welled up with tears.
 He was pronounced dead at 11:47 P.M.
 EST.

 Days before his execution, Orlando published a written statement in which he protested the U.S. judicial system, but admitted to his role in Rene's murder, saying he had been selfish and had traumatized her family as well as his own.

 After Orlando was put to death, Lisa Rene's sister, Pearl Rene, released a statement:"Today marks the day of a very long and painful chapter in our lives.
 My family and I are very relieved this is over.
 We have been dealing with this for 26 years and now we're having to relive the tragic nightmare that our beloved Lisa went through.
 Ending this painful process will be a major goal for our family.
 This is only the end of the legal aftermath.
 The execution of Orlando Hall will never stop the suffering we continue to endure.
 Please pray for our family as well as his."